-- Master's track Neurolinguistics Students with a degree other than a BA in Linguistics: having successfully completed the course units Syntax I, Semantics I, Phonology I, Clinical Linguistics Adults, Clinical Linguistics Children, Neuroimaging and Language, Psycholinguistics, Statistics I of the BA in Linguistics or course units with equivalent content offered by a different Dutch university. - Master's track Translation in Europe Students have to have taken at least 15 ECTS out of the Minor/pre-master Vertaalwetenschap (i.e., Taal en vertalen: actuele perspectieven, Kritiek en vertalen en Vaktaal en vertalen), or an equivalent program.
+- Master's track Neurolinguistics: Students with a degree other than a BA in Linguistics: having successfully completed the course units Syntax I, Semantics I, Phonology I, Clinical Linguistics Adults, Clinical Linguistics Children, Neuroimaging and Language, Psycholinguistics, Statistics I of the BA in Linguistics or course units with equivalent content offered by a different Dutch university. - Master's track Vertalen in Europa (Translation in Europe): Students have to have taken at least 15 ECTS out of the Minor/pre-master Linguistics, option Translation Studies, i.e., Taal en vertalen: actuele perspectieven, Kritiek en vertalen and Vaktaal en vertalen, or an equivalent program.
 They also have to be native speakers of Dutch.